PaulusElektrus/EnergyCube-Arduino/README.md

         - 3 = Battery Full
         - 4 = Battery Empty
         - everything from 5 upwards are failures and listed in safetyCheck() function in the code
+        - except 10 = No household data from Shelly

     - Außerdem:
         - Charging = negative Power & Ampere